Intro to Writing

 day forty-two / april 24 / writing portfolio / designing

-due / writing reflection final draft posted to medium and submitted /
+due / writing reflection final draft submitted on canvas /

 class / freewrite / workshop /

 due / last day to turn in everything

 (yes, i intentionally left that last one blank because blank space is a key term as well.)

 Plagiarism may be intentional or unintentional.
 Unintentional plagiarism, or incidental use of another's ideas or words without proper attribution, arises from a lack of understanding of the rules of citation and quotation.
 One commits intentional plagiarism (academic fraud) when one does any one of the following:

 represents as one's own the work or knowledge of another person, regardless of the form in which that work or knowledge had originally appeared (e.g. in the form of a book, article, essay, lecture, web site, speech, photograph, chart, graphic, or any other form)

 incorporates into one's work the words or ideas of another person without clear attribution that appears at the point the words or ideas have been incorporated, to an extent substantial enough that the origin of the words or ideas has been misrepresented